-DUI checkpoints have increased for November 2019 in every state for the upcoming holiday season, with many of the driving under the influence (DUI) charges resulting from a driver going through an unexpected roadblock after an evening of casual drinking.
+DUI checkpoints have increased for January 2020 in every state, with many of the driving under the influence (DUI) charges resulting from a driver going through an unexpected police roadblock after an evening of casual drinking.
 Although a DUI roadblock checkpoint is a terribly horrible inconvenience in the beginning, it can later turn out to become your best asset while going through the DUI defense process, if arrested.

 Requiring disclosure of why the roadblock was setup